 The Illinois Department on Aging serves and advocates for Illinoisans age 60 and older and their caregivers by administering programs and promoting partnerships that encourage independence, dignity and quality of life.
-The services are delivered through the Aging Network composed of the Illinois Department on Aging (IDoA), Area Agencies on Aging (AAAs), Care Coordination Units (CCUs), the Senior Health Insurance Program (SHIP), Senior Health Assistance Program (SHAP) sites, senior centers and many other local organizations.
-These community-based services and supports assist senior citizens to remain safe and independent in their own homes and communities for as long as possible.
+The services are delivered through the Aging Network composed of the Illinois Department on Aging (IDoA), Area Agencies on Aging (AAAs), Care Coordination Units (CCUs), senior centers and many other local organizations.
+These services help senior citizens remain safe and independent in their own homes and communities for as long as possible.
 All services provided by IDoA and the Aging Network are available to minority senior citizens.
 The Department engages in specific planning activities to identify needs and evaluate the adequacy of existing programs to serve those in greatest need.